 Overall, most of the sites surveyed offered basic, expected, useful ways of searching and browsing their collections but were not very interactive or advanced.
 As technological capabilities have improved, there has been an increasing realisation that the current functionalities for accessing cultural heritage information online can be enhanced and upgraded.
-For example, it has been argued that in
+For example, it has been argued that in the area of humanities, a keyword-based search "is not sufficient because one is above all interested in relations e.g. between artists, their works, the friends, their studies, who they inspired, etc." [Benjamins et al., 2004: 433.]

 Kravchyna [2004] surveyed five categories of users to assess their information needs when using museum websites.
 The categories included were (i) museum professionals, (ii) scholars/art historians, (iii) the general public, (iv) university students, and (v) high school teachers.
 Across all groups, primary purposes for using museum sites were to determine the main exhibits and activities of interest, to gain knowledge about museum collections, and to learn of any upcoming activities by consulting any available event calendars.
-Additional priorities that were unique to the scholar group were related to gathering information for research (i.e. looking for specific images or looking for textual information on a museum object.)
+Additional priorities that were unique to the scholar group were related to gathering information for research (i.e. looking for specific images or looking for textual information on a museum object).
 Therefore, while some needs crossed group boundaries, there were also group-specific requirements.